 Service sector is a highly competitive sector and typically, pricing in the service sector follows a declining trend and for a company to operate on a sustained basis and maintain or improve its margins, the company needs to have a unique selling proposition or add value to the client on an ongoing basis.
 CARE Ratings analyses the business of the entity from this perspective and its position in the value chain of services offered.
 Various 'per unit' metrics would be analyzed by CARE Ratings to assess the operating efficiency of the entity.
 In an IT company, billing rates per employee and cost per employee would be important metrics while in a logistics firm, the analysis may be focused on say 'yield' or realization per kg of materials handled.
+Further, companies with niche service offerings have a stronger market value as it is difficult to replicate their services on account of complexities.

-Brand value
+Brand value and market share

 Since a service entity deals in intangible products and is asset light, its brand is its biggest asset.
 The brand value is built over the years through sustained deliverance of quality services.
 The competitive position of an entity is a corollary of the brand value of the entity.
 High brand value provides a bargaining power to the service provider and lets it command a premium for its services.
-Also, high brand value enables an entity to leverage the brand to establish its position in new service lines with ease and higher probability of success.
+Also, patent protected licenses and proprietary technologies reduce the threat of new entrants and underpin strong competitive profile.
+Furthermore, high brand value enables an entity to leverage the brand to establish its position in new service lines with ease and higher probability of success.